antononcube/RakuForPrediction-book/Articles/Introduction-to-Data-Wrangling-with-Raku.md

 6. Transform each group by combining the values of each column in some way.

-    1. For example finding means or standard deviations of numerical columns.
+    - For example finding means or standard deviations of numerical columns.

-7. Combine the transformed groups (into one “flat” tabular datasets.)
+7. Combine the transformed groups (into one “flat” tabular dataset.)

 8. Reshape the data into long format and export it.